estanley16/bias_encoding/README.md

 See the [SimBA repo](https://github.com/estanley16/SimBA) for details on how to generate synthetic brain MRI with simulated biases and train counterfactual model pipelines.

-The data used in this paper can be found [here](https://mega.nz/folder/AxAj2Aab#jUJeRAB4TGvaMT5VCdGtOQ).

 ## Abstract
 Background: